Best Giovanni Counters in Pokémon GO (May 2026)

 Giovanni is the leader of Team GO Rocket.
 You need a Super Rocket Radar to find him, which is a reward from specific Special Research stories after you defeat Arlo, Cliff, and Sierra.

 Q2.
-What Pokémon does Giovanni use?
+What Pokémon does Giovanni use in May 2026?

 Q3.
 What is the best team to beat Giovanni?